AkshatG-coder/codePro/DEPLOYMENT.md

 * Installs dependencies via `npm ci`.
 * Generates the Prisma client types.
 * Lints the codebase (`npm run lint`).
-* Compiles the Next.js and Express source code to check for compilation/type errors.
+* Compiles the Next.js source code to check for compilation/type errors.
 * Builds Docker images as artifacts (available in GHCR).

 ### 2. Delivery Phase (CD)
 * Automatically runs after the Integration Phase passes.
 * Connects to the **Azure VM** securely via SSH.
 * Pulls the latest code from the `main` branch.
-* Installs dependencies, regenerates the Prisma client, and builds the production Next.js/Express bundles locally on the VM.
+* Pulls the latest Docker images from GHCR.
-* Executes `pm2 restart all` to seamlessly restart the live services with the new code.
+* Executes `docker compose -f docker-compose.prod.yml up -d` to seamlessly restart the live services with the new code.